brendancooley/gunboats/gunboats.md

 # Discussion

 Jointly, Propositions 4 and 5 establish that the most liberal governments never fight and also trade more than illiberal governments.
 Contra the commercial peace framework, trade is endogenously determined by governments trade policy choices.
-These endogenous trade policies determines trade flows and generate conflicts between governments.
+These endogenous trade policies determine trade flows and generate conflicts between governments.
 Economic integration is not exogenously given.
 Rather, participation in the international economy is a choice.
 Even in today's globalized era, such policy frictions persist [@Anderson2004; @Cooley2019b].

 These policy choices are the object of contention between governments in the model.
 Protectionist barriers cause conflicts of interest between market access-motivated governments. @Mcdonald2004 shows that measures of protection are better predictors of conflict than trade.^[His analysis covers the years 1960-2000.]
 Trade can persist in the presence of trade barriers.
 For example, World War I broke out during an era of rapid globalization. @Mcdonald2007 show that the great powers maintained high protective tariffs during this era, which provided a rationale for conflict over market access conditions, despite high trade volumes. @Chatagnier2015 examine governments whose firms compete in the same export markets.
 They show these governments are more likely to experience international conflicts.